Sruthin86/Playwright/README.md

 * Playwright offers native mobile emulation of Google Chrome for Android and Mobile Safari.
 * Playwright API can be used with Python, Javascript, Typescript, .NET, and Java.

+## Test Isolation
+* The Playwright Pytest plugin is based on the concept of test fixtures such as the built in page fixture, which is passed into your test.
+* Pages are isolated between tests due to the Browser Context, which is equivalent to a brand new browser profile, where every test gets a fresh environment, even when multiple tests run in a single Browser.

 ## Testing using pytest

 ## Testing using node